 2) I know that other people are going through it too.

 3) I am not going to let some random hater keep me from living out my dream.

 4) I just have to focus on the positive.

 I hope this has been helpful to you if you are looking to start a blog, Youtube channel, or online audience of any kind!

 If you are looking to build your income, I created a course where I walk you through absolutely everything I have learned over the past three years to get to this point with my blog and online audience, and it is called Create Your Blog Dream.

-In my new blogging course I have 60+ video tutorials that walk you through everything from choosing brand colors, a name and a niche to tech tutorials, like getting a domain name, setting up hosting and installing wordpress.
-We talk photography tips, search engine optimization and growing an email list.
+In my new blogging course, I have 60+ video tutorials that walk you through everything from choosing brand colors, a name and a niche, plus tech tutorials like getting a domain name, setting up hosting, and installing WordPress.
+We talk photography tips, search engine optimization, and growing an email list.
 Everything you need to be successful is there.
-There is also an exclusive private Facebook group that you can use to bounce ideas off other bloggers, grow your tribe and have your questions answered.
-No matter what your message is, whether you’re trying to grow a ministry, sell real estate or promote your handmade candle business, I truly believe that blogging and growing an online platform is the way to do just that!
-I walk you through how to grow social followings on Facebook and Instagram and how to create graphics for Pinterest to grow blog traffic.
+There is also an exclusive private Facebook group that you can use to bounce ideas off other bloggers, grow your tribe, and have your questions answered.
+No matter what your message is, whether you’re trying to grow a ministry, sell real estate, or promote your handmade candle business, I truly believe that blogging and growing an online platform is the way to do just that!
+In this course, I walk you through how to grow social followings on Facebook and Instagram, and how to create graphics for Pinterest to grow blog traffic.